Cross Stitch kits, charts, designs and leaflets; original paintings for sale.

 Also known as chequered chain stitch.

 A counted thread stitch .
-Maltese Cross - click to enlarge
+Maltese Cross

 A large feature stitch used singly usually in samplers.
 First lay straight stitches following the numbers on the diagram and being careful to weave over and under.
 The lattice is then laced firstly by bringing the thread out at the arrow and passing under and over the intersections as illustrated, finishing at the same point before taking the thread to the back of the work again.